IBM/presto-iceberg-lab/docs/lab-1/README.md

    - `fs.s3a.endpoint`: the endpoint that provides the storage for the table data (not the metastore data).
 The hostname and port given follow the same convention as those mentioned earlier.
    - `fs.s3a.access.key` and `fs.s3a.secret.key`: the username and password required for the metastore to access the underlying table data
    - `fs.s3a.path.style.access`: we set this property to true to indicate that requests will be sent to, for example, `s3.example.com/bucket` instead of `bucket.s3.example.com`

+   Once the image has been buildt, we can move to step 2.

 2. Check that the `hive-metastore` image has been successfully created: